White, John Wesley

 College for Professional Studies

 Various studies show that participation in extracurricular activities lead to success both academically and professionally.
 However, the general public has limited access to this research, and therefore many students are not benefiting from these programs.
 In this paper, the author reviews the published research of how participation in extracurricular activities affects academic success.
 She then uses this research to develop a promotional campaign that school administrators may use to educate parents, students, and teachers of the benefits of extracurricular activity participation.
 The projects are oriented toward presentations at school events and online access to school administrators and parents.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Rees, Elizabeth G., "The Effects of Participation in Extracurricular Activities On Academic Performance in Secondary School Students" (2008).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 20.